Flux159/blog/content/experiments/000006-windows-gaming-pc-on-aws.md

 ```
 Then connect via Steam Streaming when RDP isn't connected.
 Apparently Steam uses the same connection or something and errors out.
 Note that you need to ensure that you have a good connection to the server.

-### Stream Games with Steam and profit!
+Now you can stream games with steam and profit!

-- Disable Edge download restrictions, download Chrome, get Nvidia Graphics Drivers and GRID drivers (restart after installation)
-- Disable Windows Basic Display driver
-- Download Steam and login to your account
-- Download Hamachi VPN on your server (will also need to download & install on your clients)
-- Use Steam Link to stream games to your client
-- Disable Firewall, Install .NET 3.5, Install Razer Sound 7.1
-- On the host itself, turn off 'Dynamically adjust capture resolution to improve performance' and 'Use NVFBC capture on NVIDIA GPU' and it started to work!!
-I left 'Enable hardware encoding' options on and 'Change desktop resolution to match streaming client' off.
-Works now.
+## Remote Workspace

 Optional:
-- Since this is a full fledged remote workspace, you can download and use other GPU based tools (Blender, Maya, Photoshop) via RDP - although lag may be more noticeable through RDP and it might be better to do local development and use the remote server for rendering or when you need more compute
+- Since this is a full fledged remote workspace, you can download and use other GPU based tools (Blender, Maya, Photoshop) via RDP - although lag may be more noticeable through RDP and it might be better to do local development and use the remote server for rendering or when you need more compute.
+- This is also a fully useable Windows Environment if you need to test windows specific features or use Windows only tools.

 ## References